udezueoluomachi/nosql-json-db/README.md

 ### The search result

-The result of the selection is an object whose properties are the selected columns whose values are arrays of the search result
+The result of the selection is an object whose properties are the selected columns whose values are arrays of the search / selection result

 <br>